GoliathBritton/goliath-quantum-starter/NQBA_DEVELOPMENT_ROADMAP.md

 ## 📋 **EXECUTIVE SUMMARY**

-The **NQBA (Neuromorphic Quantum Base Architecture)** is the core execution layer of the FLYFOX AI Quantum Computing Platform.
+The **NQBA (Neuromorphic Quantum Business Architecture)** is the core execution layer of the FLYFOX AI Quantum Computing Platform.
 It represents a revolutionary approach that combines neuromorphic computing principles with quantum computing to create an adaptive, intelligent quantum execution environment.

 ### 🎯 **Core Mission**
 Transform quantum computing from a static, hardware-dependent system into a dynamic, self-optimizing platform that learns, adapts, and evolves based on execution patterns and user requirements.